cyrusmccollim/OrganicReader/README.md

 ## Architecture notes

-Documents of all types (PDF, EPUB, DOCX) are extracted to plain text and rendered through a single `TxtViewer` component.
-The TTS pipeline segments text, generates WAV chunks ahead of the playback cursor via a buffer, and feeds them to a Track Player queue.
-Speed control is handled at the player layer (`setRate`), keeping generation fast regardless of playback speed.
+Documents of all types (PDF, EPUB, DOCX) are extracted to plain text and rendered through a single text viewer component.
+The TTS pipeline segments text, generates WAV chunks ahead of the playback cursor via a buffer, and feeds them to a queue.
+Speed control is handled at the player layer so generation is fast regardless of playback speed.

 ## Status